This post may contain affiliate links. Please read our disclosure policy.

 - Sprinkle ¼ teaspoon of ground cayenne pepper over the wings before baking to make them nice and spicy.

-How to Make Baked Buffalo Wings
+How to Make Oven Baked Buffalo Wings

-- Dip the wings: Dip each wing in the buffalo sauce and place it back on the pan.
+- Dip the wings: Dip each wing in the buffalo sauce, and place it back on the pan.

 Once the wings are baked, they are best eaten right away.
 They will be the crispiest and juiciest when fresh.
 However, if you have leftover wings, store them in an airtight container in the fridge.
 They will keep for about 5 days.